yangli-hub/ICL-with-ChatGPT/README.md

 2) The datasets we use is from https://github.com/YangXiaocui1215/GMP.
 These are subset of Twitter-15 and Twitter-17.
 Save these datasets to the folder ./subset_data

-3)The corresponding images can be downloaded via the following link: https://drive.google.com/file/d/1PpvvncnQkgDNeBMKVgG2zFYuRhbL873g/view
+3) The corresponding images can be downloaded via the following link: https://drive.google.com/file/d/1PpvvncnQkgDNeBMKVgG2zFYuRhbL873g/view